openstack-infra/storyboard/doc/source/contributing.rst

  mysql> GRANT ALL PRIVILEGES ON * . * TO 'openstack_citest'@'localhost';
  mysql> FLUSH PRIVILEGES;

+Note that the script tools/test-setup.sh can be used for the step above.

 Storyboard uses tox_ to manage its unit and functional tests.
 After installing tox and downloading the storyboard source, run the tests with::